• Skip to main content

 When your dog has stomach problems like diarrhea or vomiting it can be worrisome but knowing what over-the-counter diarrhea medications you can give your dog will help tremendously.

-Although the remedies discussed below are for the most part safe, you will want to discuss giving them to your pet prior to doing so with your regular veterinarian.
-This is especially true if symptoms persist after a couple of doses or you are using a food or medication mentioned below for the first time.
+Although the remedies discussed below are for the most part safe, you should still discuss giving them to your pet prior to doing so with your regular veterinarian.

 over the counter diarrhea medication for dogs